I bought a sausage maker. It sat in the cupboard for a decade. Then, one day, I decided to make sausages.

-I remember how young we were when you bought the machine.
-Were we in our late 20’s?
+I remember how young you and I were when you bought the machine; we were in our late 20’s?
 Yes, I think so.

 Waists were smaller then, minds were less clouded, hearts less broken, and hope brighter.